dehre/esp32-envi-sensor/README.md

   |_____ESP32______|                      |__JTAG_Adapter__|
 ```

-The JTAG Adapter would of course be removed after development.
+The JTAG Adapter is of course be removed after development.

 ## BLE Setup